 What is an action plan?

 At its core, the action plan is a vehicle for improvement.
 Success in retail hinges largely on execution.
-The action plan is, by design, execution.
+The action plan is execution.

-The action plan is the continuation of the visit, the key to getting resolution and closure and a prime area for generating time and labour savings and greater return on investment.
-If each problem area is an ailment, the action plan is the cure.
+The action plan is the continuation of the visit, the key to getting resolution and closure.
+If problems are ailments, the action plan is the cure.
 Don’t leave the store without one!